nerc-project/nerc-docs/docs/get-started/create-a-user-portal-account.md

 !!!info "Information"
-    So, once your PI user request is reviewed and approved by NERC's administration staff.
-You are going to get into NERC using the PI user role.
+    So, once your PI user request is reviewed and approved by NERC's administration staff - you will recieve an email confirmation form NERC's RT system.
+You are going to get into NERC's ColdFront resource allocation management portal using the PI user role.